moogacs/docs.buf.build/docs/tour/push-a-module.md

 ---
 id: push-a-module
-title: 7 Push a Module
+title: 7 Push a module
 ---

 Now that you've authenticated with the [BSR](../bsr/overview.md), you can create a